Crepes are a lovely alternative to pancakes and they can be filled or topped with a huge variety of both sweet and savory fillings and sauces.

 Soak a paper towel or small rag with the avocado oil and rub it into the heated pan.
 Coat the whole pan evenly.
 You will need to do this before making each crepe so don't get rid of the oil soaked towel!

-Pour about 1/3 of a cup of batter into your heated and oiled pan.
+Pour about 1/4 cup of batter into your heated and oiled pan.
 Roll the pan to evenly coat the bottom of the pan.
 This should give you a thin round coating encompassing the entire bottom of the pan.
 Adjust the amount of batter used depending on the size of the pan.

 Let the batter cook undisturbed until the top side is almost dry to the touch.
 This should take about a minute to a minute and a half.